Texans to Interview Packers Offensive Coordinator Adam Stenavich

 Stenavich has been the Packers’ offensive coordinator the past three seasons.
 Even through season-long inconsistency, the Packers finished eighth in points and fifth in total offense in 2024.

-Texans coach DeMeco Ryans fired offensive coordinator Bobby Slowik last week after they went from 13th in scoring and 12th in total offense in 2023 to 19th in scoring and 22nd in total offense in 2024.
+However, Houston and Las Vegas are off the board, with new Raiders coach Pete Carroll selecting Chip Kelly.
+Meanwhile, the new play-callers for Dallas and Jacksonville figure to be their new head coaches, Brian Schottenheimer and Liam Coen, respectively.

+The Saints still don’t have a coach, though Eagles offensive coordinator Kellen Moore is considered the front-runner.

-In Green Bay, Stenavich is the non-play-calling offensive coordinator.
-In Houston, with Ryans focused on the defense, Stenavich would in affect be the head coach of the offense.
+In Green Bay, Stenavich is the non-play-calling offensive coordinator for coach Matt LaFleur.
+In Houston, with Ryans focused on the defense, Stenavich essentially would have been the head coach of the offense.

-It would be the next step in the 41-year-old’s career, which Packers coach Matt LaFleur no doubt understands.
+Success in that role would have set up the 41-year-old Stenavich to become a head coach, which LaFleur no doubt understands.

 LaFleur was the non-play-calling offensive coordinator for coach Sean McVay with the Los Angeles Rams in 2017.
 After that season, LaFleur interviewed to become head coach of the Tennessee Titans.
 LaFleur didn’t get that job but he became offensive coordinator in Tennessee, which allowed him to have the play-calling background necessary background and experience to become head coach of the Packers in 2019.